Kirastur/alveran-sudo/README.md

 (For this, "auto-op" must be set to TRUE in LuckPerms configuration).

 ## Documentation
-Please see the Github Wiki
+Please see the Github Wiki.

 ## Support
 For support please contact us as discord https://discord.gg/MBJjqUHQHR